-logical unit addressing method -> Logical Unit addressing method peripheral device addressing method -> Peripheral Device addressing method flat space addressing method -> Flat Space addressing method extended logical unit addressing method -> Extended Logical Unit addressing method well known logical unit extended address -> Well Known Logical Unit extended address logical unit not specified extended address method -> Logical Unit Not Specified extended address Editor's Note: 4.9.8 (Extended logical unit addressing), the title for table 16 will be modified as follows: Table 16 - Logical unit extended addressing address methods In 4.9.9 (Well known logical unit addressing), the second paragraph will be modified as follows: See table 17 for the definition of the EXTENDED ADDRESS METHOD SPECIFIC field used when the well known logical unit addressing extended address method is selected.
+logical unit addressing method -> Logical Unit addressing method peripheral device addressing method -> Peripheral Device addressing method flat space addressing method -> Flat Space addressing method extended logical unit addressing method -> Extended Logical Unit addressing method well known logical unit extended address -> Well Known Logical Unit extended address logical unit not specified extended address method -> Logical Unit Not Specified extended address Editor's Note: The global changes will not be made, but 4.9.8 (Extended logical unit addressing), the title for table 16 will be modified as follows: Table 16 - Logical unit extended addressing address methods In 4.9.9 (Well known logical unit addressing), the second paragraph will be modified as follows: See table 17 for the definition of the EXTENDED ADDRESS METHOD SPECIFIC field used when the well known logical unit extended address method is selected.
+Well known logical units are addressed using the well known logical unit extended address format (see table 17).
 In 4.9.10 (Logical unit not specified addressing), the first two paragraph will be modified as follows: A logical unit not specified extended address method LUN shall be used to indicate that no logical unit of any kind is specified.
 See table 18 for the format of a LUN using the logical unit not specified extended address method.
 Logical unit not specified addressing (see table 18) shall be used to indicate that no logical unit of any kind is specified.
-HP 75) No title assigned yet (Unprocessed) [138] Page 37, 4.9.5 Logical unit addressing method, Table 7 Change the two cells containing 1 0 into one cell containing "ADDRESS METHOD (10b)" HP 76) No title assigned yet (Unprocessed) [139] Page 37, 4.9.4 Eight byte logical unit number structure Sort the addressing methods in table 6 and sections 4.9.5 through 4.9.8 in this order: 00b Peripheral device 01b Flat space 10b Logical unit 11b Extended logical unit This is numerically sorted and more closely matches their level of use.
+HP 75) Clarify address method field and contents (Accepted, Editorial) [138] Page 37, 4.9.5 Logical unit addressing method, Table 7 Change the two cells containing 1 0 into one cell containing "ADDRESS METHOD (10b)" HP 76) Sort LUN addressing methods by code value (Accepted, Editorial) [139] Page 37, 4.9.4 Eight byte logical unit number structure Sort the addressing methods in table 6 and sections 4.9.5 through 4.9.8 in this order: 00b Peripheral device 01b Flat space 10b Logical unit 11b Extended logical unit This is numerically sorted and more closely matches their level of use.
 The current order is not even alphabetical.
-HP 77) No title assigned yet (Unprocessed) [140] Page 37, 4.9.5 LU addressing method Change "ADDRESS METHOD SPECIFIC field" to "address field".
+HP 77) Table 7 introductory paragraph is inaccurate (Accepted, Editorial) [140] Page 37, 4.9.5 LU addressing method Change "ADDRESS METHOD SPECIFIC field" to "address field".
 The table has 2 bits more than just the ADDRESS METHOD SPECIFC field contents.
+Editor's Note: The cited sentence will be deleted and the first sentence in the subclause will be modified as follows: If the logical unit addressing method (see table 7) is selected, the SCSI device should ...
 HP 78) How to map the LUN field (Accepted, Substantive) [141] Page 37, 4.9.5 LU addressing method The LUN field doesn't seem to be usable except when the LU addressing format appears last in the chain.
 What would it mean to have a LUN of: